boreec/boreec.github.io/content/posts/devlog-0004.md

 ```

 The following code is really different from last month, but now, the tiles are
-managed by the Map, and the actor are managed by the tiles:
+managed by the Map, and actors are managed by the tiles:

 ```rust
 /// Represents a tile.